p2panda/aquadoggo/aquadoggo_cli/README.md

 ### Common setups

-#### Support only a certain schema
+#### Support only certain schemas

-> "I want to run a node which only replicates and serves data from a limit set of schema.
-In this case it's schema required by a mushroom sighting app."
+> "I want to run a node which only replicates and serves data from a limited set of schemas.
+In this case it's schemas required by a mushroom sighting app."

 ```toml
 allow_schema_ids = [